Posted on 3/24/2020 in Digital Marketing

 Enrich your content with additional keywords to support the offering on your pages.
 Semantically related keywords are words or phrases that are related to each other conceptually.
 Avoid utilizing these keywords more than twice in your content.
 Having semantically related keywords provides more contextual background on your topic.
 Google will be able to make distinct connections between content and semantically related keywords, therefore helping your website perform better on search results.

 Always use images on your website content.
 Images should support your content.
 Interestingly, Google has trouble reading images.
-So to help Google understand your images, you need to optimize your images with alt tags and file names.
+So to help Google understand your images, you need to check alt tags on your site and optimize your images with alt tags and file names.
 This will also help with ranking in image search engines.
 Add alt text to every image that you use, making certain it contains an SEO keyphrase for that content.
 The more relevant information you provide on the alt text, the more people will make sense of it, therefore Google and most search engines will deem them as important and relevant.

 Utilize External and Internal Linking